ckarwin/COSI/Data_Challenge_Home/README.md

   - Note: the default transmission probability file is calculated for 33 km.

-3. Everything needed to run the simulations is in your/path/Data_Challenge/Run_Data_Challenge </b>
+3. The Helper_Functions directory contains all the scripts needed to run the code </b>
-  - It's advised to add the Run_Data_Challenge directory to your python path.
   - For any new analysis (assuming you added your path), copy the following files to a new analysis directory: client_code.py, inputs.yaml, run_parallel_sims.py, and submit_jobs.py.

 4. Specify inputs in inputs.yaml </b>